scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 As far as we know, 12, 13, and 14 are similar to 11 with respect to Scala compatibility.

+## JDK 15

+As of September 2020, JDK 15 is in release candidate phase ([reference](https://openjdk.java.net/projects/jdk/15/)).
+We don't have any compatibility information yet.

 ## Scala 3

-Scala 3.0.x will still support JDK 8.
-It is also expected to work on 11 and beyond.
+The Scala 3.0.x series will support JDK 8, as well as 11 and beyond.

 As Scala and the JVM continue to evolve, some eventual Scala 3.x version may drop support for JDK 8, in order to better take advantage of new JVM features.
 It isn't clear yet what the new minimum supported version might become.